TeamTopologies/Team-API-template/README.md

 # Team API template

 A template for defining a Team API.
-This is a description and specification that a team can define that tells others how to interact with that team.
+A Team API is a description and specification that a team can define that tells others how to interact with that team.

 Based on some of the ideas in the book _Team Topologies_ by Matthew Skelton [@matthewskelton](https://github.com/matthewskelton) and Manuel Pais [@manupaisable](https://github.com/manupaisable).
+See pages 47-49 of the book _Team Topologies_.

 > See [teamtopologies.com](https://teamtopologies.com/) for more details about Team Topologies.